 Interviews are normally held as part of the admissions process.

-Interviews are conducted in person in Oxford unless you are abroad, in which case Skype interviews can be arranged.
-The DTP are able to interview a maximum of three candidates per place, and candidates are short-listed as follows: each application is assessed by three separate assessors, scored against agreed criteria, and then ranked.
-These ranked applications are compiled into a short-list by the DTP management committee.
+Interviews are normally conducted in person in Oxford unless you are abroad, in which case remote interviews can be arranged.
+The Covid-19 pandemic may necessitate that interviews are carried out remotely as standard, and we will update our course pages accordingly.
+The DTP are able to interview a maximum of three candidates per place, and candidates are short-listed as follows: each application is assessed by three separate assessors, scored against agreed criteria, and then banded.
+Factors such as socio-economic data are taken into account when banding applications.
+The top banded applications are compiled into a short-list by the DTP management committee.
 Interviews are normally held one month after the final application deadline.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Other factors governing whether places can be offered